ecamellini/python-exercises/README.md

-# Corso Python - Esempi e Esercizi
+# Python excercises

+Used as part of: https://ecamel.me/corso-python (course in Italian)